MarcelHoogkamer/Pokedex/README.md

 # Pokedex
 The Hills - Pokedex

-# Authors
+## Authors
 Anton Kantartzhiev
 Mark Hoogkamer

-# Date
+## Date
 08.02.2021 - 09.02.2021
 Isengard-PHS
 Fantasy Novel Publishing
 home page

+!(img/screenshot.jpg)

 The page was made as an online Pokedex application

 This project is a website for oll Pokémon enthusiasts.
-It provides easy accesses to a free database of all Pokémns.
+It provides easy accesses to a free database of all Pokémons.
 It consists the names,id's, moves and evolutions for all Pokémons.

 LIBRARIES & DEPENDENCIES